-7.1 Composition of the Group Details of the Group's material consolidated subsidiaries at the end of the reporting period are as follows:
+7.1 Composition of the Group

+Details of the Group's material consolidated subsidiaries at the end of the reporting period are as follows:

-Name of the subsidiary Country of incorporation Principal activity ownership held by t tion of p interests he Group ar end and principal place of business 31 Dec.
-2021 31 Dec.
-2020 % % Al Durra National Real Estate - KSC (Closed) (a) Kuwait Real Estate 97 97 National Combined Industries Holding Company for Energy - KSC (Closed) (a) Kuwait Investments 96 96 Pearl National Holding - KSC (Closed) (a) Kuwait Investments 99 99 BI Group Plc (owned by Proclad Group Limited) United Kingdom Specialist Engineering 100 100 Ikarus Petroleum Industries Company - KSC (Closed) Kuwait Petroleum 72 72 National Industries Company - KPSC (b) Kuwait Industrial 50 50 Noor Financial Investment Company - KPSC Kuwait Investments 50 50 Proclad Group Limited UAE Specialist Engineering 100 100 Eagle Proprietary Investments Limited UAE Investments 100 100
+Name of the subsidiary Country of incorporation Principal Proportion of ownership interests held by the Group at year end and principal place of business activity 31 Dec.
+2022 31 Dec.
+2021 % % Al Durra National Real Estate - KSC (Closed) (a) Kuwait Real Estate 97 97 National Combined Industries Holding Company for Energy - KSC (Closed) (a) Kuwait Investments 96 96 Pearl National Holding - KSC (Closed) (a) Kuwait Investments 99 99 BI Group Plc (owned by Proclad Group Limited) United Kingdom Specialist Engineering 100 100 Ikarus Petroleum Industries Company - KSC (Closed) Kuwait Petroleum 72 72 National Industries Company - KPSC (b) Kuwait Industrial 50 50 Noor Financial Investment Company - KPSC Kuwait Investments 50 50 Proclad Group Limited UAE Specialist Engineering 100 100 Eagle Proprietary Investments Limited UAE Investments 100 100

-- a) The Group's ownership of these subsidiaries is 100% as the remaining shares are held by nominees on behalf of the Group. - b) 37% of the Group's owned shares of National Industries Company KPSC are kept in a custody portfolio with a specialised institution against borrowings.
+- (a) The Group's ownership of these subsidiaries is 100% as the remaining shares are held by nominees on behalf of the Group. - (b) 87% (2021: 96%) of the Group's owned shares of National Industries Company KPSC are kept in a custody portfolio with a specialised institution against borrowings.
 Additionally, part of the ownership of one of the indirect subsidiaries has been pledged as security against borrowings (Note 24).